ONSdigital/ras-secure-message/API.md

 The api endpoints fall into 4 groups:

 * Messages - These end points can be used to send a message , read a message, get a count of unread messages , and change a label on a message
-* Conversations - Messages can exist as part of a conversation .
+* Conversations - Messages can exist as part of a conversation.
 Messages within a conversation share the same thread identifier.
 Conversations/Threads can be obtained via a list of conversations or a specific conversation.
 * Health and Information - Several endpoints are provided that can be used to view the health and status of the service